ericcecchi/me/app/posts/ich-habe-genug.md

 ---
-title: "Ich habe genug"
+title: 'Ich habe genug'
-date: "2013-11-03"
+date: '2013-11-03'
-excerpt: "Last February, a new friend of mine asked me if I was satisfied with my life.
-While reflecting on what is “enough,” I discovered what I was really missing."
+excerpt: 'Last February, a new friend of mine asked me if I was satisfied with my life.
+While reflecting on what is “enough,” I discovered what I was really missing.'
 ---

 Last February, a new friend of mine asked me if I was satisfied with my life.